Priyanka4pc/Coursera_Capstone/README.md

 # Coursera_Data_Science
-All of my Data Science Specialization projects are listed here.
+All of my Coursera Data Science projects are listed here.